DonaldKellett/csnaketerm/docs/index.md

 Depending on your distro, you may need to [set up Flatpak](https://flatpak.org/setup/) first.
 Also note that as of 15/01/2021, the Flatpak version of this game is unable to persist high scores between game runs.
 In addition, no man page is available.

+Note: after installing from the Software Center, if the Launch button is unresponsive then you may need to open up a terminal and type `flatpak run org.flatpak.ClassicSnakeTerminal` instead to launch the game.

 ### Installing and running the game from source

 Please refer to the [README](https://github.com/DonaldKellett/csnaketerm/blob/main/README.md) for details.